ppo2020/SIGMOD2021ID73/README.md

 ```
 The script train.sh generates training, validation and testing data for SelNet without partition.

-This might take a long time to finish.
+This might take a long time to compute labels for training, validation and testing queries.

 ## 2. Partition strategies